Restream/reindexer/readme.md

 #### flat_array_len(field_name)

 The `flat_array_len` function returns the length or cardinality of a specified field, making it particularly useful for filtering based on array sizes or field presence.
+The `flat_array_len` function can be used in both SELECT and UPDATE queries.

 Behavior by Field Type:
 - Array Fields: returns the number of elements in the array